jotaefe0/Data-Science-Project/README.md

  - [ ] Analyze Data...80%
  - [ ] Create a ML model
  - [ ] Deploy model to production using Flask and Heroku
- - [ ] Automate the process by scripting the scrapper to add new rows to de databse and retrain model
+ - [ ] Automate the process by scripting the scrapper to add new rows to de databse and feed the ML model

 # Scope